awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

-# Support for SQL Server Integration Services in SQL Server<a name="Appendix.SQLServer.Options.SSIS"></a>
+# Support for SQL Server Integration Services in Amazon RDS for SQL Server<a name="Appendix.SQLServer.Options.SSIS"></a>

 Microsoft SQL Server Integration Services \(SSIS\) is a component that you can use to perform a broad range of data migration tasks\.
 SSIS is a platform for data integration and workflow applications\.
 It features a data warehousing tool used for data extraction, transformation, and loading \(ETL\)\.
 You can also use this tool to automate maintenance of SQL Server databases and updates to multidimensional cube data\.